fsbolero/Bolero/CONTRIBUTING.md

 * `tests`: The test projects and unit test suite.

     * `Unit/`: The automated tests suite.
-        Can be run using `build -t test`.
+        Can be run using `./build.ps1 -t test`.

     * `Unit.Client/`: The client application for the automated tests suite.

     * `Client/`: A test client-side application.
-        Can be run using `build -t run-client`.
+        Can be run using `./build.ps1 -t run-client`.

     * `Server/`: An ASP.NET Core application that serves `Client` as a server-side Blazor component.
-        Can be run using `build -t run-server`.
+        Can be run using `./build.ps1 -t run-server`.

     * `Remoting.Client/`: A test client-side application that uses remoting.
         Cannot be run standalone, as it requires the corresponding server side.

     * `Remoting.Server/`: An ASP.NET Core application that serves `Remoting.Client` as its client side and contains a server implementation for its remoting API.
-        Can be run using `build -t run-remoting`.
+        Can be run using `./build.ps1 -t run-remoting`.

 ## Automated tests